 The most intense hydrothermal alteration and anomalous metal geochemistry is concentrated at the Hill 1835 prospect where the normally dense sub-Arctic vegetation is absent or greatly reduced.
 The absence of vegetation is attributed to acidic soils and metal toxicity.
 This vegetation anomaly on Hill 1835 is visible in false color infrared images as well as full color digital images.
 The northern and southern limits of the vegetation anomaly correspond to the northern and southern limits of anomalous metal geochemistry, suggesting the boundaries are post-mineral structures.
 The protolith host rocks at Hill 1835 were shale and siltstone of the Wilber Creek flysch which subsequently were altered to a dense light to dark brown hornfels.

+Rare anhydrite veins are present in parts of the altered sections.
 The hornfels exhibits variable crackle to matrix-supported brecciation and re-silicification.
 Rubble and outcrop of this hornfels unit contain large (1 cm) cubic molds after pyrite, often partially filled with limonite.
 In drill chips, disseminated and fracture-controlled pyrite, pyrrhotite, chalcopyrite, arsenopyrite and bornite have been identified (along with numerous secondary oxide minerals).
 In total, the area of, silicification, and geochemical enrichment covers a northeast-trending area about 1700 meters by 600 meters and remains open under Quaternary cover on both ends.
 The north and south margins of the mineralization at Hill 1835 appears to be structurally bounded by the northeast trending Steel Creek lineament to the south and an unnamed east-northeast trending structure on the north (Figure 7.1.3).

 Mineralization at Shorty Creek is hosted by structurally and possibly stratigraphically controlled, polyphase, grain-supported and matrix-supported, silicified breccias.
 Intense flood silicification occurs in matrix-supported breccias and is often accompanied by arsenopyrite-quartz veinlets and disseminated pyrite and arsenopyrite.
-Drill results indicate that deeper portions of the system contain arsenopyrite-pyrite-chalcopyrite stockwork veinlets along with local disseminated pyrite, chalcopyrite and rare bornite.
+Drill results indicate that deeper portions of the system contain arsenopyrite-pyrite-chalcopyrite stockwork veinlets along with local disseminated and bedding controlled pyrite, chalcopyrite; and rare bornite and enargite.
 Gold values tend to be higher in more intensely altered hornfels while copper values tend to be higher in unaltered or weakly altered sediments.
-Widespread pervasive sericite(?) or clay(?) alteration appears to overprint all other alteration and mineralization styles, resulting in a pale vellow to tan "bleached" appearance in altered host lithologies.
+Widespread pervasive sericite or clay(?) alteration appears to overprint all other alteration and mineralization styles, resulting in a pale yellow to tan "bleached" appearance in altered host lithologies.
 Silicified and brecciated areas stand out in positive relief compared to the surrounding unaltered or strongly sericite/clay(?)-altered country rock.
 Vuggy, barren, stockwork quartz veins cut grain-supported and matrix-supported breccias and appear to be the last phase of silicification at the Hill 1835 prospect.
 Supergene and possibly hypogene oxidation products include limonite, jarosite, scorodite, stibiconite, manganese oxide and rare malachite.
 Based on drilling results, there is no obvious supergene enrichment on the Hill 1835 prospect: copper grades in surface exposures and near-surface drilling are consistently lower than those encountered at depth.
 Although gold grades generally are higher near or at the surface, several drill holes have significantly higher gold grades at depth (Figure 7.2.1).

-Figure 7.2.1 Hill 1835 - Composite Section E 430080 Looking North
+Figure 7.2.1 Hill 1835 - Composite Section E 430080 Looking NorthWestShowing Previous Asarco Drilling

 The gold grade appears to be strongly influenced by the intensity of alteration and brecciation within the "hornfels" horizons, regardless of depth.
 The depth of at least partial oxidation extends beyond the 500-foot limit of drill holes completed in 1989 and 1990.
+The deepest partial oxidation noted in the 2015 drilling extended to 628 ft.